⭕️ About

 Besides my professional pursuits, I have a deep passion for reading.
 I consider myself a true bookworm and find joy in immersing myself in books, expanding my knowledge, and exploring different worlds through literature.
 Reading is not only a hobby for me, but also a way to relax, learn, and broaden my perspective.
 You can view some of my favorite books in the Misc. tab.

-In addition to books, I also enjoy listening to podcasts and practicing daily meditation.
+In addition to books, I also enjoy listening to podcasts.

 Random fact: I haven’t used paper for reading and writing for the past 6 years.
 I’m all about digital note-taking and ebooks, you know? 📚💻